-At our school, we teach history through our chosen topics exploring cross-curricular opportunities whenever they arise.
+At our school, we teach history through our chosen International Primary Curriculum topics and by exploring cross-curricular opportunities whenever they arise.
 Ensuring that historical topics are engaging and relevant will help pupils gain a coherent knowledge and understanding of Britain's past and that of the wider world, inspiring pupils' curiosity to know more about the past.